Experience Boating on Burlington Bay

 - Organized weekend cruises to other ports on Lake Ontario

-- Club races (twice-weekly) for dinghies and keel boats
+- Club races (twice-weekly) for keel boats

 - Access to regattas and events sponsored by other yacht clubs